TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-3.md

 * `amountSubunits` - OPTIONAL for NFTs and REQUIRED for fungible tokens.
 Specified as a string with the full amount in integer in the smallest subunit of a token
 * `originator` - OPTIONAL an object representing the originating (aka the sender) party (see [TAIP-6](TAIP-6))
 * `beneficiary` - OPTIONAL an object representing the beneficiary (aka the recipient) party (see [TAIP-6](TAIP-6))
-* `settlementAddress` - OPTIONAL a string representing the intended destination address of the transaction specified in [CAIP-10](CAIP-10) format.
-It MUST also be added with a `did:pkh:` prepended as an agent in the `agents` array.
 * `settlementId` - OPTIONAL a [CAIP-220](https://github.com/ChainAgnostic/CAIPs/pull/221/files) identifier of the underlying settlement transaction on a blockchain.
 For more details see below.
 * `agents` - REQUIRED an array of identity objects representing the agents who help execute the transaction.
 See [TAIP-5](TAIP-5) for more.